scottiejj/toolsmith/README.md

 ### Data Preparation

-We support evaluation of Tabular-type datasets from Kaggle.
+AutoKaggle supports evaluation of Tabular-type datasets from Kaggle.
 Please Place competition data in `./multi_agents/competition/` with the following structure:
 ```
 competition/
 ├── train.csv